FedeDC512/asp-calendar/README.md

 - **User Roles:** The application supports different user roles (admin and regular users), with specific permissions for each, ensuring secure and controlled access to functionality.
 Regular users can move and delete only the events they have created themselves, while admins have the ability to move and delete any events, regardless of the creator.

-- **AJAX Integration:** The application uses AJAX for dynamic content updates without the need to reload the page, improving the user experience.
+- **AJAX Integration:** The application uses AJAX for dynamic content updates without requiring a page reload, enhancing the user experience.
+On the 'Car Models List' page, lazy loading is activated automatically as the user scrolls to the bottom, allowing for continuous and uninterrupted browsing.

 ## Login and Sign Up